o124/archlinux-virtualbox-host/README.md

 [accessible](#make-VMSRC-accessible)
 to [`$VBUID`](#VBUID).

+<a name="interactive-bash-session"></a>

+*To start an interactive bash session* in the container instead of the guest OS,

-In the `compose.yaml` file, disable `healthcheck` temporarily
+in the `compose.yaml` file, disable `healthcheck` temporarily

 ```yaml
   healthcheck:
     disable: true
 ```

-<a name="interactive-bash-session"></a>

-*To start an interactive bash session* in the container instead of the guest OS, run
+and run

 ```shell
 sudo docker compose run -it --rm --name vbox vbox bash